tork-a/roomblock/README.md

 #### Roomblock package released

-The packages for roomblock are already released into Indigo and Kinetic.
+The packages for roomblock are already released into Kinetic.
 So you don't need to build them by yourself.
 Use `apt` to install.

 ```